JackyKch/JackyKch/README.md

 - 🌱 I’m currently learning Machine Learning and Data Visualization with Python.
 - ⚡ More about me: Huge fan of football, I love to take pictures with my phone and play piano.

+Take a look at my GitHub hosted [website][web] where you'll find my resume and my portfolio ! 📇

 ### 📫 How to reach me :

 [<img align="left" alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />][linkedin]